Pre-vacation checklist: 13 must-do's before you leave home

 Luggage & Packing

-*I keep with me a small purse and a medium tote for my extra clothes/cameras/headphone etc.
+*I keep with me a small purse and a medium tote for my extra clothes/cameras/headphones etc.

 **Bring warm clothes, even if your destination is hot.
 I suggest a light long sleeve sweater and socks.
-I learn the hard way in one year.
+I learned the hard way in one year.
+(January in Cuba and it was a bit cold!!)

 Helping App for you travel